-British PM Johnson still in hospital with persistent coronavirus symptoms
+British PM Johnson in hospital for coronavirus tests but said to be still in charge

 Johnson, the face of the 2016 Brexit campaign, won a resounding election victory in December before leading the United Kingdom out of the European Union on Jan.
 31.

-He has faced criticism for initially approving a much more modest response to the novel coronavirus outbreak than other European leaders, telling a news conference on March 3 that he had been shaking hands with coronavirus patients.
+He has faced criticism for initially approving a much more modest response to the novel coronavirus outbreak than other European leaders, saying on March 3 that he had been shaking hands with coronavirus patients.

-He then changed tack when scientific projections showed a quarter of a million people could die in the United Kingdom.
+He changed tack when scientific projections showed a quarter of a million people could die in the United Kingdom.

 Johnson effectively shuttered the world’s fifth-largest economy, advising people to stay at home and the elderly or infirm to isolate themselves for weeks.